Metropolitan Atlanta Rapid Transit Authority: Effects of race on expansion and funding

 It is often argued that racial politics also play a role in the operation and future service planning for MARTA.
-Opponents of Georgia's transportation policies have alleged a race-based two-tiered system, where billions are spent by the state on highway expansion to aid the automobile commutes of mostly White residents of the suburbs and rural areas (like GRIP), while service cuts at MARTA have hurt mostly African Americans in low-income areas where residents cannot afford automobile ownership.
+Opponents of Georgia's transportation policies have alleged a race-based two-tiered system, where billions are spent by the state on highway expansion to aid the automobile commutes of mostly white residents of the suburbs and rural areas (like GRIP), while service cuts at MARTA have hurt mostly black riders in low-income areas where residents cannot afford automobile ownership.
 Proponents contest that a portion of state funding for highways comes from the gasoline tax, a user fee analogous to the fare MARTA riders pay.
 Supporters of MARTA have alleged that the lack of participation by other metro Atlanta counties is rooted in racism and classism.
 In 1987, David Chesnut, then chairman of MARTA, stated, "The development of a regional transit system in the Atlanta area is being held hostage to race, and I think it's high time we admitted it and talked about it."
-As part of its Title VI plan, MARTA data revealed that 75 percent of MARTA riders were Black in 2015.
-MARTA is sometimes sarcastically said to stand for "Moving Africans Rapidly Through Atlanta", a replacement backronym, due to the relatively low number of white riders, particularly outside of rush hours.
+As part of its Title VI plan, MARTA data revealed that in 2015, 75% of MARTA riders were black.
+The percentage of white riders is particularly low outside rush hours.